D3jag0re/simple-intranet-site/README.md

 ## Structure

 This site is simple a nested list of Links.
 The structure is as follows.
-Modify to your needs..
+Modify to your needs...

 ```bash
 .